irmen/cx16assem/README.md

 - Mnemonics matching is done via an optimal prefix-tree match routine that takes very few instructions to find the match

 ## Todo

-- more assembler directives such as include / incbin  to read source or data from separate files

 - simple expressions  (+, -, bitwise and/or/xor, bitwise shifts, maybe simple multiplication)